music-junkie/generate-title-by-plot/README.md

-# Question Answering with BERT
+# Extractive text summarization with transformers